 Under the severance agreements, upon the NEO's (i) involuntary termination (other than for cause), (ii) voluntary termination for good reason or (iii) termination due to the death or disability of the NEO, the NEOs are entitled to receive a prorated incentive for the year in which termination occurs.
 In addition, ManpowerGroup has agreed to pay for continued health insurance for the NEOs and their families for a 12-month period following an involuntary termination of their employment (other than for cause) or a voluntary termination of their employment for good reason.
 Furthermore, if such a termination occurs within the two-year period following a change of control or during a protected period, then ManpowerGroup has agreed to pay for continued health insurance for the NEOs and their families for an 18-month period.
-Finally, under the severance agreements, following an involuntary termination of the NEO's employment (other than for cause) or a voluntary termination of the NEO's employment for good reason.
+Finally, under the severance agreements, following an involuntary termination of the NEO's employment (other than for cause) or a voluntary termination of the NEO's employment for good reason, ManpowerGroup will pay for outplacement services for up to one year following the NEO's termination.
 This benefit is not included in the agreement with Mr. Prising.

 Stock options.
 As of December 31, 2023, each of the NEOs held unvested stock options granted under the 2011 Equity Incentive Plan.
 Under the terms of the stock option agreements that ManpowerGroup entered into with each of the NEOs, unvested options immediately vest upon the NEO's death or disability.
 Furthermore, upon a change of control where the options are converted on a tax-free basis or where ManpowerGroup's shares remain publicly traded, the options only accelerate vesting in the event of the NEO's involuntary termination of employment (other than for cause) or a voluntary termination of employment for good reason during a protected period or within two years following a change of control.
-Alternatively, upon a change of control of ManpowerGroup where ManpowerGroup's shares on a tax-free basis, such options immediately vest upon the change of control.
+Alternatively, upon a change of control of ManpowerGroup where ManpowerGroup's shares do not remain publicly traded or where a publicly traded acquirer does not convert the options into options of the acquirer's shares on a tax-free basis, such options immediately vest upon the change of control.
 For purposes of these stock option agreements, the definitions of cause and good reason are generally the same as those used in the NEOs' severance agreements.
 Under the terms of the stock option agreements entered into with each of the NEOs, unvested options also immediately vest upon the NEO's "retirement."
 Here, retirement means the termination of the NEO's employment on or after age 55 and the NEO has completed 10 years of service with ManpowerGroup.
 Unvested options are forfeited upon the NEO's termination of employment for reasons other than death, disability, retirement, or in connection with a change in control.